Ruijin-Shen/LeetCode-Solution/README.md

 2808.
 Minimum Seconds to Equalize a Circular Array 2810.
 Faulty Keyboard
 2811.
 Check if it is Possible to Split Array
+2833.
+Furthest Point From Origin
+2834.
+Find the Minimum Possible Sum of a Beautiful Array

 MySQL solutions to leetcode problems